SMByC/AcATaMa/docs/README.md

 #### Configuration buttons

-The configuration buttons dialog you can set all buttons for classify the samples, you can set the name, the color and (optionally) the thematic raster class.
+The configuration buttons dialog you can set all buttons for classify the samples, you can set the name, the color and (optionally) the thematic map class.

-- `Without thematic raster classes`: You must define the classification name and the color (the color is not mandatory).
+- `Without thematic map classes`: You must define the classification name and the color (the color is not mandatory).
 This configuration is for some case of use like as sampling design and others that don't need the thematic raster.

     <img src="img/3c.png" width="60%">

-- `With thematic raster classes`: You must define the classification name, thematic raster class and the color, the color is auto filled when you pick the thematic raster class, after that you can change it if you want.
+- `With thematic map classes`: You must define the classification name, thematic map class and the color, the color is auto filled when you pick the thematic map class, after that you can change it if you want.

     <img src="img/3d.png" width="80%">

 > *Important:* The column `Thematic raster class` is available only if you set the thematic raster in [Thematic](#1-thematic-map) tab before open the dialog.
-You must configure the thematic raster class for all buttons if you want accuracy assessment result.
+You must configure the thematic map class for all buttons if you want accuracy assessment result.

 ## 4. Accuracy Assessment